wetdog/scatter-sounds/README.md

 * [Urbansound8k fold1](https://wetdog.github.io/scatter-sounds/?dataset=fold1) 875 clips of 10 sound categories.
 * [Urbansound8k fold2](https://wetdog.github.io/scatter-sounds/?dataset=fold2) 888 clips of 10 sound categories.

+Note: You'll have to wait until the page load the soundfile in order to hear the all the clips.

 ## Usage

 The wepbage need 4 files to render the sound dataset.